mh-cbon/emd/README.e.md

 #### Define data

-It is possible to define data directly into the `README` file,
+Template data can be defined directly into the `README.e.md` file using a `prelude`,

-insert a prelude such as

 ```yml
 ---